Second Battle of Swat: Battle for Mingora City

-Expansion of Operation
+Expansion of operation

-After retaking the town of Mingora the military moved on to Malam Jabba and Qamabr Bazar taking those towns and killing the TNSM leaders of those towns.
+After retaking the town of Mingora, the military moved on to Malam Jabba and Qamabr Bazar, taking those towns and killing the TNSM leaders of those towns.
 On May 29, the Army cleared Aman Kot and the Technical Institute College on the Mingora-Kokarai road in Mingora.
 On the same day, the village of Peochar in the Peochar Valley, as well as the town of Bahrain in the north of Swat, had been taken by the military.
 Sporadic fighting went on in the rest of Swat and in the Shangla district.

-Capture of Taliban Commanders
+Capture of Taliban commanders

 On June 4, 2009, it was reported that Sufi Muhammad, the founder of Tehreek-e-Nafaz-e-Shariat-e-Mohammadi or TNSM, was arrested in Amandarra along with other militant leaders.
 In the coming days there was confusion over this claim since the Taliban themselves said that Muhammad was missing.
 However, several days later it was confirmed that Sufi Muhammad was not captured and was in hiding, while two of his aides were captured by the Army.
 Those two aides, Muhammad Maulana Alam and Ameer Izzat Khan, were killed when militants attacked the prison transport they were in on June 7.

 On June 6, the Taliban attacked Gul Jabba Checkpoint.
 This attack was repulsed, but cost the life of Captain Fiaz Ahmad Ghunian of the 72nd Punjab Regiment Pakistan Army.

 On June 12, in response to a bomb explosion at a mosque that killed 38 civilians, local Pakistani militia numbering between 1,000 and 1,500 surrounded almost 300 militants.
 The Pakistani army sent Helicopter Gunships to provide air support to militia fighting in the villages of Shatkas and Ghazi Gai, where the fiercest fighting took place.
 Pakistani paramilitaries also set up mortar positions on the high ground overlooking the villages.
 20 homes suspected of housing Taliban fighters were destroyed.
 11 Taliban militants were killed in the fighting.
 On June 12, the Pakistani army captured the town of Chuprial in a fierce battle.
 39 Taliban fighters and 10 Pakistani soldiers were killed.
 On June 14, Pakistani soldiers began to clear the last pockets of resistance.
 On July 15, clashes throughout the Swat valley left 11 Taliban militants and 1 Pakistani soldier dead, with the heaviest fighting taking place in the town of Kabal.
 The refugees that had fled their homes also began to return on July 15.

-Final Assault
+Final assault

 On September 11, 2009, the Pakistan Army announced that Muslim Khan and four other senior TNSM commanders were captured near Mingora.
-Maulana Fazlullah was actually hit in two air strikes, and was critically wounded and stranded for sometime in Imam Dehri without any access to medical assistance.
+Maulana Fazlullah was actually hit in two air strikes and was critically wounded and stranded for some time in Imam Dehri without any access to medical assistance.